 If you are experiencing or have experienced any of the following you may be considered to have bad credit: * Auto Repossession* Delinquent Credit Cards* Law Suits – Judgments* Collection Accounts* Foreclosure* Unpaid medical bills* Liens* Late Payments on Mortgage

 Bad credit is one or more negative listings on your credit report.
-Having a low credit score may also be referred to as bad credit.
-Bad credit may result from late payments, high balances, insufficient credit history on your personal credit profile.
+Having a low credit score may also be referred to as bad credit report.
+Bad credit score may result from late payments, high balances, insufficient credit history on your personal credit profile.
 Credit score can be adversely affected by poor performance on your credit obligations, incorrect information, credit fraud or identity theft.

 Bad credit can cause you to be denied for credit or qualifying only if you pay higher interest on financing automobiles, credit cards, personal and home loans.
-Bad credit can even cause you to be denied the ability to get a job open a checking account.
-Get informed about your credit report and find out how to fix bad credit.
+Bad negative credit score can even cause you to be denied the ability to get a job open a checking account.
+Get informed about your credit report and find out how to fix bad credit score.

 Raising your credit score before a major purchase or refinance can save you money!

 Five Reasons to Check Your Credit Report Regularly

 In much the same way that a resume displays your work experience to a prospective employer, a credit report provides prospective creditors (and in some cases employers and insurers too) with a detailed picture of your credit history.
 And like a resume, your credit report can influence whether you will receive what you are applying for.

 Ideally, your credit report is an accurate, up-to-date reflection of your credit history.
 However, since we don’t live in an ideal world, there are many reasons that your credit report could contain inaccuracies that might prevent you from receiving the credit you deserve.
 The good news is you can take action to keep your report accurate.
 Here are the top five reasons why you should make a practice of regularly reviewing your credit report: